Fraudster on trial for alleged scheme over his real identity

 Assistant U.S. Attorney Nick Chase said in court documents that Adeyemo “designed and executed his deception so that he could pose as a more sympathetic person” at sentencing, including keeping the pending California charges under wraps.
 Chase said the defendant lied about his age and portrayed himself as a “much younger and less sophisticated criminal.”

 Adeyemo is charged with four counts of obstruction of justice.
-He faces an additional 10 years in prison on top of the original sentence.
+He faces an additional 10 years in prison on top of the original sentence, which he is serving in Oakdale, Louisiana.

 DOUBLE JEOPARDY